 They may test the flexibility of the toe by gently bending it up and down.
 They will also look for evidence of bone spurs and swelling in the area.

-Finally, the doctor will examine the foot for areas of tenderness and check the skin to see if any sores are present.
+The doctor will then examine the foot for areas of tenderness and check the skin to see whether any sores are present.

 In some cases, it may be necessary to do an X-ray.
 This imaging test will help the doctor assess the location and extent of any damage or deformity.

 Depending on the underlying cause of the pain, further testing may be necessary.
-For example, a blood test can measure the level of uric acid in the bloodstream to help diagnose gout.
+For instance, a blood test can measure the level of uric acid in the bloodstream to help diagnose gout.

 Some tips for preventing pain at the big toe joint include:

-- exercising regularly but trying not to place excessive strain on the MTP joint
+- exercising regularly without placing excessive strain on the MTP joint

-- avoiding shoes that are too tight, particularly around the toes
+- avoiding wearing high heels or shoes that are too tight, particularly around the toes

-- wearing appropriate footwear when at risk of injury, i.e., wearing steel-toed boots in a warehouse
+- wearing appropriate footwear when at risk of injury, meaning wearing steel-toe boots in a warehouse

-In cases of mild pain or pain that gets better over time, it is not usually necessary to see a doctor.
+In cases of mild pain or pain that gets better over time, it is not usually necessary to seek guidance from a doctor.
 Many sprains will heal on their own during a period of rest.

-It is also important to see a doctor if the pain is severe or sudden and unexplained.
+It is also important to consult a doctor if the pain is severe or sudden and unexplained.
 A medical professional should examine the foot when there are signs of fracture, such as bruising around the big toe.

-Pain in the big toe joint can be due to a trauma, a chronic condition, or pressure that has built up over time.
-In most cases, the underlying cause is easily treatable.
+Pain in the big toe joint can be due to trauma, a chronic condition, or pressure that has built up over time.
+In many cases, the underlying cause is easily treatable.

 Some injuries can heal on their own with rest and pain medication.
-However, some conditions, such as osteoarthritis, require long-term solutions.
+However, some conditions, such as OA and gout, require long-term solutions.

 It is possible to reduce the risk of toe injuries by making simple lifestyle changes, such as wearing appropriate footwear.

-Anyone with pain at the big toe joint that gets worse over time or does not resolve should speak to a doctor.
+Anyone with pain at the big toe joint that gets worse over time or does not resolve should contact a doctor.